Frequently Asked Questions

 Volunteers are required to cover their own meals and expenses during the weekend.
 If you wish to arrive early or stay beyond the program dates, you will be responsible for your own expenses, including hotel, meals, transportation, etc. during that time.

-You should have access to enough money to cover additional snacks, drinks, souvenirs, etc ($30 to $40 USD).
+You should have access to enough money to cover additional snacks, drinks, souvenirs, etc.

 Cash only is preferred in Ecuador (Canadian dollars are not easy to exchange in Ecuador, so be sure to have USD).
 Credit and debit cards are widely accepted in Peru.

-How do I make a donation towards my SLT?
+How do I make payment towards my SLT?

 In the event that you cannot pay online, please send an email to [email protected] stating your intention to do so, along with the dates and location of your Service Learning Trip.
 A MEDLIFE staff member will get back to you with information on how to proceed.
 This email must be sent at least 24 hours before the donation goal deadline.